 You can learn more about the dangers of propane-burning school bus emissions here.

 How does school bus pollution impact student health and cognitive development?

-Diesel fumes have proven links to serious physical health issues, including asthma, cancer and other respiratory illnesses — and there is increasing evidence that children are particularly susceptible to the negative health impacts of diesel exhaust.
+Diesel fumes have proven links to serious physical health issues, including asthma, cancer and other respiratory illnesses — and there is evidence that children are particularly susceptible to the negative health impacts of diesel exhaust.
 The dangers of diesel pollution are so pronounced that the World Health Organization has labeled diesel exhaust a known carcinogen.

 Emissions from diesel buses also have proven links to negative cognitive health impacts like lower test scores.
 Overall, air pollution has been shown to impact academic performance by causing illnesses that result in absences and leading to cognitive impairment that is observable in test scores.

 Yes, electric school bus batteries are subject to very high, globally-recognized automotive safety standards and have robust safety mechanisms built in.
 And while fires (also called “thermal events”) are extremely rare with any type of school bus, they are even less likely for electric vehicles than for fossil fuel-burning vehicles.
 In a report detailing hundreds of thousands of vehicles over years on the road, the Swedish government’s Authority for Social Protection and Preparedness found that gas- and diesel-burning passenger vehicles have a 1 in 1,300 chance of catching fire, compared to a 1 in 38,000 chance of fire for electric vehicles and hybrids – indicating that fossil fuel-burning passenger vehicles are 29 times more likely to catch fire.

 As with any new technology, it’s a good idea to familiarize key staff with proper safety protocols – consider working with your dealer or manufacturer to organize trainings for maintenance staff and coordinating with first responders in your area.
 You can learn more about electric school bus battery safety here!